Tubna

+Tubna (تبنة, also spelled Tubnah) is a village in southern Syria, administratively part of the as-Sanamayn District in the Daraa Governorate.
+It is situated 650 meters (2,130 ft) above sea level, about 58 km south of Damascus and 42 km north of Daraa, in the Hauran plain.
+According to the Syria Central Bureau of Statistics (CBS), Tubna had a population of 1,272 in the 2004 census.
+Its inhabitants are predominantly Melkite Greek Catholic Christians.

+Etymology

+Tubna is a word derived from the word ‘tibn’ (straw), due to the abundance of livestock there.

 History

+Early history

 Tubna was the seat of a Monophysite monastery by the second half of the 6th century.
 The Byzantine Empire’s Ghassanid Arab vassals apparently maintained a presence in Tubna as evidenced by a verse by the contemporary poet al-Nabigha that placed the tomb of the Ghassanid emir between “Tubna and Jasim”.
 Moreover, the Ghassanids were adamant supporters of the Monophysite church and their relationship with Tubna may have been based on their support for its monastery.